Miriam Leah Gamliel: Early life

 Gamliel was born in Pittsburgh, Pennsylvania, to a Conservative Jewish family.
 She studied at a local music conservatory before switching to Barnard College.
 She also studied musical theater at Pennsylvania State University.

 While pursuing a Bachelor of Fine Arts in musical theater, she took a year-long trip to Israel to study abroad at She'arim College of Jewish Studies for Women in Har Nof, which motivated her to become religious.
 Told that theater was incompatible with an Orthodox lifestyle, she abandoned the field for several years.

 Upon returning to the United States, she completed her bachelor's degree from Barnard College in 1999 and earned a master's degree in library sciences.
 She then attended Touro College's Graduate School of Jewish Studies, where she worked as a librarian and was involved in the Association of Jewish Libraries, graduating with a second master's in Jewish history.

+In 2020, Miriam Leah received her Doctorate in School Administration from Yeshiva University.